BharathxD/System-Design/Real World Systems/Design a Image Sharing Platform/README.md

 <img src="https://gravatar.com/Ti09j98j" />
 ```

-Renders the current profile picture
+This URL will display your current profile picture.

 ### Requirements

 ---

-- User can upload multiple pictures
+- Users can upload multiple pictures.
-- Users can mark one as active
+- Users can designate one as active.
-- Active one should be returned as part of the response
+- The active picture should be returned as part of the response.

 ### Brainstorm

 ---

-- Schema
+- Schema Design

 ### Schema